Truck Photography, Commercial Vehicle, Logistics Freight and Haulage Operations, Specialist Vehicle, and Supply Chain.

 Tim's specialist area of commercial photography and arguably what he is best known for is his vehicle photography, the work that he produces for our clients for both its quality and its unique creativity.
 Our goal is not only to capture the commercial vehicle or commercial operation but to inspire the clients own customers to see beyond and get a real sense of the client, to be quite literally inspired so that drives forward and inspired the clients customers.
 We have a vast experience in shooting high end photography both on location and within a commercial studio environment, working closely with the key studios in the UK that are equipped, and capable, of having the size and space to allow full tractor trailer configuration shoots to take place.

-This page is dedicated to the work and creative vision that Tim brings within the field of truck photography, looking at our work, our successes, and our history within this industry.
-Tim explains a little more about his approach towards commercial vehicle photography, his creative thinking path and gives a brief insight into what he offers our clients both within the UK and Internationally through his work.
+This page looks at our work, our successes, and our history within this industry.
+Tim explains a little more about his approach towards commercial vehicle photography, and gives a brief insight into what he offers our clients both within the UK and Internationally through his work.
 Tim is very well known within the automotive industry for his creativity and open approach and he is regarded by many as one of today's leading vehicle photographers with a unique strong style of work and creative approach that inspires not only his clients but also their customers, something that was reflected recently when was awarded 'International Commercial Advertising Photographer of the Year'.